-The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009 require administering authorities to prepare and review from time to time a written statement recording the investment strategy of their Pension Fund.
-The Statement of Investment Principles was last approved on 17th March 2015 and this is available on the Council's website at the link below.
+In accordance with the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 the Sub-Committee approved an Investment Strategy on 20 June 2017 (available on the Council's website).
 The Statement shows the Authority's compliance with the Myner's principles of investment management.